hwdsl2/wireguard-install/README.md

 WireGuard VPN server installer for Ubuntu, Debian, AlmaLinux, Rocky Linux, CentOS and Fedora.

-This script will let you set up your own VPN server in just a few minutes, even if you haven't used [WireGuard](https://www.wireguard.com) before.
+This script will let you set up your own VPN server in just a few minutes, even if you haven't used WireGuard before.
+[WireGuard](https://www.wireguard.com) is a simple, fast and modern VPN designed with the goals of ease of use and high performance.

 [**&raquo; See also: OpenVPN Server Auto Setup Script**](https://github.com/hwdsl2/openvpn-install)